gardener/gardener/docs/usage/topology_aware_routing.md

 ## How to make a Service topology-aware?

-To make a Service topology-aware, the following annotation and label has to be added to the Service:
+To make a Service topology-aware, the following annotation and label have to be added to the Service:

 ```yaml
 apiVersion: v1